Monday, January 30, 2023

 In the hot pot at Vesturbæjarlaug the topic of Halloween in Iceland came up.
 “Not my cup of tea,” said a woman sitting next to me with a temporary tattoo of a flaming skull on the back of her hand, “The old Icelandic holidays are disappearing,” a man there said, ruefully.
 He recognized me from a visit ten years ago!
 I commented that I had been in Iceland once before on Halloween and it was nothing then.

 My destination was the open-air swimming pool, Vesturbæjarlaug, my personal favorite.
 Its proximity to the university insures that the pool’s population always consists of a mix of backgrounds: a fair amount of academics, actors, students, tourists and the usual neighborhood old-timers.
 Geezers like me (67+) get in free, without a doubt the best tourist deal in the whole country.
 When I walked in and went to the reception desk the clerk asked “Is this your first time here?” when she heard my accent.
 The first time this trip, yes, but it is just one of dozens—many fond hours I’ve spent here in the hot-pots, absorbing heat and culture in equal measures.
-I do laps—my partaking in actual physical exercise is a rarity.
+I even do laps— and my partaking in actual physical exercise is a rarity.
 The clerk handed me my ticket and, after scanning it at the gate, I went down into the locker room.
 I stripped naked and headed for the showers to wash with soap (special emphasis on cleaning the germy bits) and then donned my Speedo to head out to the pool complex.
 Four double lanes in the 25 meter lap pool, a large shallow pool with slides for children, and six soaking pools of varying temperatures and sizes.
 The chlorine level in the water is mercifully low which allows one to stay for hours and any traces are dissipated by the fresh sub-arctic air (bring a water container to avoid dehydration!)
 If you need even more heat there is also a steam bath and a sauna.

 The air temp was 4°c, a balmy 39°f but the sun had retreated behind leaden clouds, giving a somber look to the surroundings.
 There were only about a half-dozen other bathers in the pools; I had never seen them so empty.
 I did my laps then went into the medium hot pot, alone.
 The cricks and aches from my flight quickly were forgotten.
 Soaking in a tepid bath of memory, my thoughts wandered in a Proustian fashion.
 Well, the thoughts were not exactly tepid, especially when thinking about the time I spent in the hot-pot with Ufuoma, a vivacious woman from Nigeria (via the UK.)
 She had married an Icelander and had embraced the country fully—including several of the pool patrons that knew her.
 There was a morning exercise group that morning that we joined; she was in a lot better shape than I was.
 Her performance suggested that she was an experienced dancer.
 Our conversation suggested that she was highly educated.
 Her name meant ‘peace of mind’, and she lived up to that moniker.
 The conversation flowed between us and other patrons who joined us that morning like a burbling fell stream.
 Life was good that day.